Meg Jayanth

-Meghna Jayanth is a video game writer and narrative designer.
+Meghna Jayanth (born 6 February 1987) is a video game writer and narrative designer.
 She is known for her writing on 80 Days and Sunless Sea.
 Jayanth worked at the BBC before becoming a freelance writer, and has also written for The Guardian on women and video games.

 Early life

-While growing up Jayanth lived in Bangalore, London, and Saudi Arabia, attending a total of 12 different schools.
+Meghna Jayanth was born on 6 February 1987.
+While growing up, Jayanth lived in Bangalore, London, and Saudi Arabia, attending a total of 12 different schools.
 Her first gaming experiences included Disney's Aladdin, SimTower, and Civilization II.
 Jayanth studied English literature at the University of Oxford, where she directed The Oxford Revue, following which she worked at the BBC in the department responsible for commissioning video games.

 Jayanth first became interested in writing for video games via online text-based roleplaying games in which she built worlds and characters.
 The first playable game she wrote was Samsara, a choice-based narrative game set in Bengal in 1757, which she has yet to finish.
 Jayanth is particularly interested in writing stories which explore "unexpected perspectives and unheard voices", including under-represented people and cultures.